Skip to main navigation Skip to main content Skip to page footer

 Time for You

 Where in your life are you currently running on autopilot – and calling it “that’s just who I am”?
-And what would be possible if in that moment you were truly free to respond?
+And what might become possible if, in that moment, you were truly free to be-with what emerges?

 ¹ Cf. Bill W. George and Peter E. Sims: True North – Discover Your Authentic Leadership, Jossey-Bass Inc., 2007, p.
 69.